Retail React App in PWA Kit v2.x

 The Chakra UI component library is a new, yet production-ready technology that we’re excited to use in the Retail React App.
 It includes 50+ user interface components, all with excellent accessibility and usability.
 Components can be customized with style props or using JavaScript objects for more advanced styling (CSS-in-JS).
 All Chakra components come with well-designed base styles that can be overridden with a theming system.

 The Chakra Theming system is based on the Styled System Theme Specification.
-You can customize the look and feel of your components to suit your brand by updating the values in app/theme directory.
+You can customize the look and feel of your components to suit your brand by updating the values in the app/theme

 The SDK abstracts away some of the implementation details for server-side rendering, caching, and proxying while giving you plenty of opportunities to customize their operation.
 It also provides general-purpose utilities and tools for maintaining a single set of code that can be rendered both on the client side and the server side.